-The origins of the Great Sith War - sometimes called the First Sith War or the Great Shadow Crusade - reach back to the Great Hyperspace War (covered in-depth in Galactic History III) and events shortly thereafter on the planet Onderon.
+The origins of the Great Sith War - sometimes called the First Sith War or the Great Shadow Crusade - reach back to the Great Hyperspace War (covered in depth in Galactic History 103) and events shortly thereafter on the planet Onderon.
 The spirit of slain Dark Lord of the Sith Freedon Nadd had been a huge factor on the planet, corrupting the ruling monarchy and causing the Beast Wars that ravaged the planet for over four hundred years.
-The Jedi Master Arca Jeth had been assigned as the Jedi watchman for the planet, and as a test sent three apprentices - brothers Ulic and Cay Qel-Droma and Tott Doneeta - to assist the monarchy in ending the conflict; at this time, the Jedi did not know Nadd’s spirit had infected the rulers.
+The Jedi Master Arca Jeth had been assigned as the Jedi watchman for the planet and, as a test, sent three apprentices - brothers Ulic and Cay Qel-Droma and Tott Doneeta - to assist the monarchy in ending the conflict; at this time, the Jedi did not know Nadd’s spirit had infected the rulers.

-The apprentices were troubled to discover the extent the dark side held sway over the rulers of Onderon, specifically Queen Amanoa.
-With help from Arca Jeth, they were able to defeat the Queen and, after tracing the source of the dark side power to Freedon Nadd’s sarcophagus, decided to remove the dark side influence once and for all.
+The apprentices were troubled to discover the extent to which the Dark Side held sway over the rulers of Onderon, specifically Queen Amanoa.
+With help from Arca Jeth, they were able to defeat the Queen and, after tracing the source of the Dark Side power to Freedon Nadd’s sarcophagus, decided to remove the Dark Side influence once and for all.
 Arca Jeth and his apprentices went to the husband of slain Queen Amanoa, King Ommin, for assistance.
-However, though King Ommin appeared senile, he was secretly imbued with Sith magic from Nadd’s spirit, and when the Jedi approached him he lashed out and captured Jeth.
-The Jedi apprentices retreated at the face of what had become a full-on revolt by the Naddists and called for assistance, a call that was answered by five Jedi volunteers led by a Knight named Nomi Sunrider.
+However, though King Ommin appeared senile, he was secretly imbued with Sith magic from Nadd’s spirit.
+When the Jedi approached him, he lashed out and captured Jeth.
+The Jedi apprentices retreated at the face of what had become a full-on revolt by the Naddists and called for assistance - a call that was answered by five Jedi volunteers led by a Knight named Nomi Sunrider.